Taiwan scales back New Year events, tells people to watch at home

-TAIPEI (Reuters) - Major Taiwanese cities have scaled back New Year’s Eve events and are telling people to watch fireworks and other festivities at home, after the island’s first case of the highly infectious coronavirus variant originally discovered in Britain.
+TAIPEI (Reuters) -Major Taiwanese cities have scaled back New Year’s Eve events and are telling people to watch fireworks and other festivities from home, after the island’s first case of the highly infectious coronavirus variant originally discovered in Britain.

 Taiwan has kept the pandemic well under control thanks to early and effective prevention measures, including quarantines for every arrival from abroad, with 800 confirmed cases, including seven deaths, almost all imported.